rohankumar586/Vehicle_Risk_Profiling/README.md

 - Clustering Insights: Provided valuable insights into different vehicle groupings, which can be used for targeted insurance product development.

 ## Acknowledgments
-- Acknowledgments: This project was a part of a course at McGill University.
+- This project was a part of a course at McGill University.
+Special thanks to the course instructor for their support and guidance.